College of Southern Nevada: Baseball

 In 2010, catcher Bryce Harper was selected first overall by the Washington Nationals in the Major League Baseball First Year Player Draft after a season in which he batted .443/.526/.987 (AVG/OBP/SLG) with 98 runs scored, 31 home runs, 98 RBIs, 20 SBs, and a 1.510 OPS, leading the team to a third-place finish at the National Junior College World Series.
 He was selected as an outfielder.
 Harper also won the Golden Spikes Award.

 On June 11, 2010, just one week after the Coyotes had been eliminated from the JUCO World Series, longtime head coach Tim Chambers took the head coaching job at UNLV.
 There would be no vacancy for long though, as CSN hired former Bishop Gorman High School baseball coach Chris Sheff on July 9, 2010, to carry on the legacy that Chambers built.

 Sheff would become the second baseball coach in CSN history to never coach a game.
 Allegations of illegal activity in the eyes of the NJCAA and parents alike came up, and on November 3, 2010, the school decided to relieve Sheff of his duties.

 Six days later, on November 9, 2010, CSN hired former Green Valley High School coach Nick Garritano as its head baseball coach.
 Garritano, who was Fairless' successor at Green Valley, won two state championships during his 12 years at the helm, producing a 315-118-1 record.
 He played sports at Chaparral High School and was inducted into the UNLV Hall of Fame as a former place-kicker for the football team.

 On May 5, 2012, the baseball clubhouse was officially named after James B. Whiteaker in a dedication ceremony that took place prior to the final baseball game of the regular season.
 Today, "Building D" is now known as the James B. Whiteaker Clubhouse.

 Recent highlights

-2015 Coyotes Baseball was an exciting year of competition.
-The Coyotes sported RHP – Phil Bickford (2015-drafted to SF Giants), SS – Tyler Brown (2015 – drafted to SF Giants), and OF-Matthew Waldren, who was a 2015 NJCAA Superior Academic-All-American.
+2015 Coyotes Baseball - The Coyotes sported RHP – Phil Bickford (2015-drafted to SF Giants), SS – Tyler Brown (2015 – drafted to SF Giants), and OF-Matthew Waldren, who was a 2015 NJCAA Superior Academic-All-American.

-Coyotes Athletic Programs pride themselves on maintaining very high individual and team academic standards.
-Student-athletes at the College of Southern Nevada regularly attend and accomplish 17–21 credits per semester, averaging individual GPAs as high as 3.9.